MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

-- **Microsoft Edge sidebar updates.** For inactive sidebar users and new Edge users, the sidebar will be turned OFF.
+- **Microsoft Edge sidebar updates.** For inactive sidebar users and new Edge users, the sidebar is turned OFF.
 Users can always return to **Settings > Sidebar** and turn the sidebar ON again at any time.
 For active sidebar users, the current sidebar state stays the same.

   Administrators can control the availability of the sidebar using the [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) policy.